India's 4 labor laws: How to stay compliant

 - The code also makes it more attractive for companies to hire more fixed-term workers, as there is more control over the terms of employment than with workers hired through third parties.

 - It also adds ‘standing orders’ for all sectors.
 These are government-determined employment terms and conditions that employers must comply with.
-Previously, these orders only had to be followed by factories and mines, but in the IR Code this now applies to all companies employing more than 300 workers.
-It is therefore essential that companies of this size are aware of the established employment terms and conditions of their sector.
+The IR Code applies to all companies employing more than 300 workers, it is therefore essential that companies of this size are aware of the established employment terms and conditions of their sector.

 - The law also stipulates that every company with at least 20 employees must set up a committee to deal with any complaints.

 - Finally, the IR Code eases the dismissal of workers for manufacturing companies with fewer than 300 employees.
-Under the current law, any factory, mine or plantation with more than 100 employees requires government permission to lay off workers, which has been increased to 300 employees in the new code.
+Any factory, mine or plantation with more than 300 employees requires government permission to lay off workers.

 3. The Occupational Safety, Health and Working Conditions Code (OSH Code)